 Laser-Assisted Hatching (LAH) – Through our Laser-Assisted Hatching program, we make a small opening on the outer shell of the fertilized egg called zona pellucida.
 This makes it easier for the egg placed in the uterine cavity to break through (hatch) and implant into the uterine walls and grow.

-With LAH, Blastocyst culture and embryo transfer and other high-end procedures, we have helped over 1,25,000+ couples overcome infertility.
-All our treatments are cost-effective and have given a success rate of over 74%*.
+With LAH, Blastocyst culture and embryo transfer and other high-end procedures, we have helped over 1,40,000+ couples overcome infertility.
+All our treatments are cost-effective and have given a high success rate.

 To know more about our Advanced Infertility Treatments, book a free consultation with our experts.
 Call 18003092323 today!